MARKET STUDY BEER REBRANDING

 The category itself is rising, with market share for the category at 12.3% as these “serious” beer drinkers consider the big American lagers a waste of time.

 There are several reasons for this increase.
 The number of breweries has grown, and the increased distribution of craft beers to bars across the nation has helped lift the category.

 Each time a new brewery pops up, craft beers have more opportunity to sell their beer.
 Distribution, once the main barrier to adoption for craft beers, is increasing.

-There are also more craft beers (more than we can mention in this beer rebranding market study) out there than ever, which means the category is increasing market share, but the individual players are not.
-In fact, that’s the reason why 165 breweries closed in 2017, even though more than 1,000 opened.
-The category is simply getting crowded.
+More craft beers (more than we can mention in this beer rebranding market study) out there than ever, which means the category is increasing market share, but the individual players are not.
+Currently, there are 8,275 craft breweries.
+The category is merely getting crowded.

 The issue with craft beer drinkers is that they display little loyalty.
 They drink whatever strikes them as new and different.

 As a result, arriving on the shelf or bar ensures trial.
 But loyalty?
 A different matter.
 More about that in a moment.

 Samuel Adams, Sierra Nevada, Fat Tire (Stealing Share worked on the New Belgium beer brand), 90-minute IPA, Anchor Steam, and not many others to mention (a good article about them here) all share many of the same values.